po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/24-Stu_CSS-Selectors/README.md

 ## 🏆 Bonus

-If you have completed this activity, work through the following challenge with your partner to further your knowledge:
+If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

 * How do selectors affect CSS performance?

 Use [Google](https://www.google.com) or another search engine to research this.